joe-bender/wine-sentiment/README.md

 ## Requirements

 This project only requires Python, Pandas and MatPlotLib.
+You will also need to download the [dataset](https://www.kaggle.com/zynicide/wine-reviews) and extract it to the same directory as the Jupyter notebook.